Interview with Norman Mongan

-I was called for an audition the year I left school, and I passed the audition for a week’s engagement in the Theater Royal in Dublin.
-I had an offer from a comedian called Jack Cruise, who used to put on huge variety shows in the theater, and he asked me if I would sing in his show – as I had been highly recommended by the theater manager, who had taken my audition.
+I was called for an audition the year I left school, and I passed the audition for a week’s engagement in the Theatre Royal in Dublin.
+I had an offer from a comedian called Jack Cruise, who used to put on huge variety shows in the theatre, and he asked me if I would sing in his show — as I had been highly recommended by the theatre manager, who had taken my audition.
 I gladly said yes to this offer, and that was the beginning of my career – I haven’t stopped singing since!

-What singers had the most influence on your early career?
+What singers had the most influence on you’re early career?

 This is a hard question for me to answer, as I wouldn’t say that I have been influenced by any particular singer.
 I loved Deanna Durbin’s clarity of voice, Maria Callas for her passionate interpretations, and Barbra Streisand also for her complete handling of a song — she seemed to make every song she sang her own.